bloomberg/chromium.bb/src/docs/gpu/gpu_testing.md

 `--passthrough` flag in order to actually see the link output.

 Example usage:
-`run_gpu_integration_test.py pixel --no-skia-gold-failure --local-run --passthrough --build-revision aabbccdd`
+`run_gpu_integration_test.py pixel --no-skia-gold-failure --local-run=1
+--passthrough`

+If, for some reason, the local run code is unable to determine what the git revision is, simply pass '--build-revision aabbccdd'.
 Note that `aabbccdd` must be replaced with an actual Chromium src revision (typically whatever revision origin/master is currently synced to) in order for the tests to work.
 This can be done automatically using:
 ``run_gpu_integration_test.py pixel --no-skia-gold-failure --local-run --passthrough --build-revision `git rev-parse origin/master` ``